MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/10-Build a Synpase Pipeline.md

 4. When the pipeline has started running, on the **Monitor** page, view the **Pipeline runs** tab and review the status of the **Load Product Data** pipeline.

-    The pipleine may take some time to complete.
+    The pipeline may take five minutes or longer to complete.
 You can use the **&#8635; Refresh** button on the toolbar to check its status.

-5. When the pipeline has completed, on the **Data** page, use the **...** menu for the **dbo.DimProduct** table in your SQL database to run a query that selects the top 100 rows.
+5. When the pipeline run has succeeded, on the **Data** page, use the **...** menu for the **dbo.DimProduct** table in your SQL database to run a query that selects the top 100 rows.
 The table should contain the data loaded by the pipeline.

 ## Delete Azure resources